 The key things to remember when purchasing land in Vanuatu, is that unlike some other countries there is stamp duty or land tax (7%), chargeable on property purchases.
 Most properties will be advertised in AUD or Vatu and include the VAT (which will be paid by the vendor) but not the stamp duty which is payable by the purchaser.

-1. Body Corporate fees which are currently budgeted to be VT20,000 per month and will include common power and water, security, maintenance of public area grounds and services, public indemnity insurance, insurance on public area items such as fencing, entrance gates, marina walls and boat ramp, lighting etc
+- Body Corporate fees – which include common power and water, security, maintenance of public area grounds and services, public indemnity insurance, insurance on public area items such as fencing, entrance gates, lighting etc

 - Berth Owner fees – for share of the costs associated with the running of the marina.

 - Annual Lease Rent payable to the Lessor which will be set at VT40,000 per year for the first five years

 How do I secure a marina berth licence?